Tell Me Why (The Riddle)

 "Tell Me Why (The Riddle)" is a song by German DJ Paul van Dyk in collaboration with English indie dance band Saint Etienne, with Sarah Cracknell of the group on vocals.
 Released in May 2000, the song peaked at number seven on the UK Singles Chart, giving both acts their highest-charting UK hit.
 A music video was made along with the song that can be found on the Global DVD.

+This song is a reworking of Paul van Dyk's instrumental track, The Riddle, which was released on the Schlaraffenland (1999) soundtrack.